juliansteenbakker/mobile_scanner/README.md

 ### Android
 SDK 21 and newer.
 Reason: CameraX requires at least SDK 21.
+Also, make sure you upgrade kotlin to the latest version in your project.

 This packages uses the **bundled version** of MLKit Barcode-scanning for Android.
 This version is more accurate and immediately available to devices.
 However, this version will increas the size of the app with approximately 3 to 10 MB.
 The alternative for this is to use the **unbundled version** of MLKit Barcode-scanning for Android.
 This version is older than the bundled version however this only increases the size by around 600KB.